agreenfield79/deckr/README.md

 # Deckr

-Deckr is a **multi-agent AI workspace** for businesses pursuing a commercial loan or credit facility.
+**Prepare for capital.
+Powered by Watson.**

+Deckr prepares the deal the way banks review credit.
 Enter profile and terms → Upload docs → **Package complete ~5 minutes thereafter.**

+From scattered documents to a complete prospectus in minutes.

 A borrower runs the pipeline and gets:
 - A **13-section credit memorandum** written from the lender's perspective
-- An **optimized term sheet** — structured from the lender's logic, calibrated to the borrower's advantage, and designed to attract competitive bids.
+- A **borrower deal sheet** — structured from the lender's logic, calibrated to the borrower's advantage, and designed to attract competitive bids across lenders.

+*Every agent output is editable.
+Human review is built in at every stage.
+Deckr supports judgment — it does not replace it.*

 **Built by Bankers.
 Powered by Watson.**